 Commercial pick-up insurance

-If your pick-up is modified with special equipment that you use in your work, or if you carry deliveries on board, you must tell the insurer as it might affect the classification of your policy.
+If your pick-up is modified with special equipment that you use in your work, or if you carry deliveries on board, you must tell your insurer as it might affect the classification of your policy.

-How do I get cheap pick-up insurance?
+How much is pick-up insurance?

 Pick-up insurance for young drivers

-But if the van you want to drive weighs more than 3,500kg (up to 7,500kg), you’ll need to sit a separate test to gain your Cat C1 licence, and you can’t apply to do this until you’re 18.
+But if the van you want to drive weighs more than 3,500kg (up to 7,500kg), you’ll need to sit a separate test to gain your Cat C1 licence, and you can’t apply to do that until you’re 18.

 Unfortunately, you’re likely to find that as a young driver you have a more limited choice of insurers and you’ll be facing higher premiums than older motorists - but it’ll get cheaper as you gain driving experience.